kapilsharma/tddworkshop/task1solution.md

 Thus I'm going with PHP Unit 4.8 but I highly recommend others to go with PHP Unit 5.3.

 To install PHP Unit 4.8 through composer, run command `composer require --dev phpunit/phpunit:4.8`.
-Please not `--dev` flag.
+Please note `--dev` flag.
 This tells composer that we need PHP Unit only on development system, not on production.
 Running this command will install PHP Unit and following lines in composer.json

 ```json
     "require-dev": {